ozymandium/hon_thesis/outline.md

         - lidar
             - Use of intensity measurement can help with other tasks (lanes)
             -  requires line-of sight
-    - fused and coupled solutions
-        - mention FHWA2 work
-        - Scott thesis on coupling
     - advantages of GPS-based
-- What comes from DRTK
+- What comes from DRTK - need to redo
     - TDCP - path accuracy
     - Lateral Dev
     - Distance (direct)